 Remus is a jury member of prestigious international violin competitions around Europe, as well as a regular guest to hold masterclasses around the world.
 He gave violin classes at Conservatoires in Bucharest, Berlin, Tokyo, Birmingham, New York and Nicosia among many other places, also being a visiting professor at the Brescia Conservatoire in Italy for the academic year 2019-2020.

 He was a jury member of the 2018 Enescu violin competition alongside such artists as Pierre Amoyal, Pavel Vernikov, Salvatore Accardo, Viktor Tretiakov, Krsysztof Wegrzyn and Silvia Marcovici.
-In 2019 he will be a jury member of the International Louis Spohr Violin competition in Weimar.
+He was invited again for the 2020 Enescu competition into a jury presided by Dmitry Sitkovetsky.
+In 2019 he was a jury member of the International Louis Spohr Violin competition in Weimar.

 As an artist, Remus presents a highly successful blend between 2 major violin schools: the Eastern European school, gathered from his studies with Daniel Podlovsky at the Bucharest Conservatoire (himself a student of Vladimir Yampolsky and Ivan Galamian) as well as the Western school, absorbed during his Masters’ studies at the Juilliard School with Dorothy DeLay, Masao Kawasaki and Itzhak Perlman.
 He has been also a student of Maurice Hasson in London, himself a pupil of the great Henryk Szeryng.